Hazrati Imam Complex: History

 The Hazrati Imam complex was built around the tomb of imam Abu Bakr Muhammad ibn Ali Ismoil ash-Qaffol Shoshiy.
 The tomb and the surrounding architectural monuments are named after Hazrati Imam.
 Initially, the Baroqxon madrasa, then the Qaffol Shoshiy mausoleum and in 1579 the Shayx Bobohoji mausoleum (which has not survived) were built by the funds of Abdullah Khan II.
 In the mid-19th century, the Tashkent namazgoh (Tillashayx mosque), the Moʻyi Muborak madrasa, and the Juma mosque (which has not survived) were built in the Hazrati Imam complex.
 In the early 20th century, the Tillashayx mosque was renovated and acquired a new appearance.
 Eshon Boboxon was also buried here.
-The Hazrati Imam complex houses the Administration of Muslims of Uzbekistan.
+The Hazrati Imam complex houses the Administration of Muslims of Uzbekistan, inheritor of the Soviet-era Spiritual Administration of the Muslims of Central Asia and Kazakhstan.
+The Samarkand Kufic Quran, one of the oldest surviving Quran manuscripts in the world that claims to be the personal copy of the Quran that the third caliph Uthman ibn Affan was martyred upon, was kept in the Hazrati Imam Complex from March 1989 until November 2025, when it was moved to the new Center for Islamic Civilization.

 Tillashayx Mosque

 The Tillashayx mosque was built by the famous Tashkent shayx Tillashayx at the end of the 19th and the beginning of the 20th century, precisely in 1890–1902.
 The Tillashayx mosque was closed by the local administration of the Russian Empire shortly after it started operating.
 The mosque was rebuilt for the last time in 1902.
 The mosque was closed in the 1930s and turned into an artel (a cooperative of craftsmen).
 In 1943, when permission was given to establish the religious supervision of Muslims of Central Asia and Kazakhstan, one of the first mosques to resume its activity was "Tilla Shayx".
 The mosque was renovated by master Shirin Murodov in 1955–1963.
 In 1972–1973, the mosque was renovated and expanded, a new khanqah was built on the qibla side and the wall on both sides of the previous mihrab was removed and added.